Request an SSL certificate

 - Next to your New Certificate, click Manage.

 Select one of the following based on where you're hosting your certificate: Where's it hosted?
-What to do GoDaddy hosting or site builder Select the domain hosted in your account you want to use.
-Anywhere else Select Provide a CSR, and then enter the CSR from your server.
-If you need help, see Request an SSL certificate
+What to do GoDaddy site builder or hosting on the primary domain name Select the domain hosted in your account you want to use.
+Anywhere else - including secondary domains and subdomains on your GoDaddy hosting Select Provide a CSR, and then enter the CSR from your server.

 NOTE: If you're requesting a UCC certificate, your CSR should include the SANs you want to use.